OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-046.md

 ## Psalm 46:4

-> There is a river whose streams make the city of God happy,
+> There is a river whose streams bring joy to the city of God,
-> The holy dwelling places of the Most High.
+> The sacred dwelling places of the Most High.

 ## Psalm 46:5

-> God is in the midst of her, she will not be moved;
+> God is within her, she will not be shaken;
-> God will help her when morning dawns.
+> God will assist her at the break of day.

 ## Psalm 46:6

-> The nations made an uproar, the kingdoms tottered;
+> The nations were in turmoil, the kingdoms were shaken;
-> He raised His voice, the earth quaked.
+> He raised His voice, and the earth melted.

 ---

 ## Psalm 46:7

-> The Lord of armies is with us;
+> The Lord Almighty is with us;
 > The God of Jacob is our stronghold.

 > \_Selah